SGI Indigo2: Graphics

 The MGRAS IMPACT (or just IMPACT) family include the Solid IMPACT, High IMPACT, High IMPACT AA, and the Maximum IMPACT.
 These newer boards have a different architecture than the earlier designs.
 Physically, they appear to be similar to the older graphics options; the low-end Solid IMPACT board takes up a single GIO-64 slot, the mid-range High IMPACT takes up two GIO-64 slots, and the high end Maximum IMPACT occupies three.
 The High IMPACT and Solid IMPACT boards provide the same performance for non-textured tasks, while the Maximum IMPACT provides double the performance.
 The High IMPACT AA option has the geometry performance of a Maximum IMPACT, but is otherwise the same as the High IMPACT including the pixel fill performance.

 The IMPACT graphics is the first desktop graphics system from SGI to offer texture mapping acceleration, though only the High IMPACT and Maximum IMPACT had this capability, and comes with 1 MB of texture memory as standard.
 The Solid IMPACT card is named "Solid" due to its applications for solid (non-textured) modeling.
 When expanded by adding a TRAM (Texture RAM) module to the board, the amount of texture memory can be increased to 4 MB.
 Maximum IMPACT graphics require two of these modules due its two pixel units, although this does not upgrade them to 8 MB, with the two modules merely working in parallel to render twice as fast.
 Of all contemporaries, Maximum IMPACT graphics is the world's fastest desktop visualization solution.
 A Maximum IMPACT with 4 MB of texture memory and the correct graphics settings can play the first three of the Quake video game series with acceptable frame rates.

 All graphics options for Indigo2 use the standard 13W3 connector for connecting the monitor and another connector for 3D stereoscopic glasses.

 It is possible to have a dual-head Indigo2 by merely adding another Solid IMPACT card.
 Valid configurations include Solid/Solid, Solid/High, Solid/Maximum.
 Although there are four GIO-64 slots available and the High IMPACT takes up two, it is not possible to have a High/High configuration.

 The IMPACT boards draw more power than the GIO-64 bus can deliver, so IMPACT-ready systems have additional power connectors on the expansion riser card, with a separate connection to the power supply.
 An IMPACT-ready Indigo2 must have an IMPACT-ready riser card, an IMPACT-ready power supply, and a sufficiently recent PROM revision.
 The Indigo2's successor, the SGI Octane, has an upgraded XIO bus and the same graphics options in repackaged form.

+Challenge M

+The Challenge M is a server which differs from the Indigo2 only by a slightly differently colored and badged case, and the absence of graphics and sound hardware.
+Both systems are based on the MIPS processors, with EISA bus and SGI proprietary GIO64 expansion bus via a riser card.